52binge/52binge.blog.source/it-market/index.md

 - A Bachelor’s Degree, preferably in Computer Science, Software Engineering, Information Technology, or related disciplines.
 - Deep understanding of system design, `data structure and algorithms`, `data modelling`, data access, and data storage.
 - Proficiency in writing SQL for databases such as Postgres, MSSQL.
-- Demonstrated ability in using cloud technologies such as AWS, Azure, and Google Cloud.
+- Demonstrated ability in using cloud technologies such as `AWS, Azure, and Google Cloud`.
 - Experience with orchestration frameworks such as Airflow, Azure Data Factory.
 - Experience with distributed data technologies such as `Spark, Hadoop`.
 - Proficiency in programming languages such as `Python`, Java, or Scala.
-- Familiarity with building and using CI/CD pipelines.
+- Familiarity with building and using `CI/CD pipelines`.
-- Familiarity with DevOps tools such as Docker, Git, Terraform.
+- Familiarity with DevOps tools such as `Docker`, `Git`, Terraform.
 **Preferred requirements**
 - Experience in architecting data and IT systems.
 - Experience in designing, building, and maintaining `batch and real-time` data pipelines.